-Define stateful configurations for firewall policies
+Define stateful firewall configurations

-- A packet is passed to the stateful routine if it has been allowed through by the static Firewall Rule conditions,
+- A packet is passed to the stateful routine if it has been allowed through by the static firewall rule conditions,

 - The packet is examined to determine whether it belongs to an existing connection, and